kgxsz/devops-101/part-one/README.md

 - go to the 'Security Group' section in the left hand pane
 - go to the 'inbound rules' tab
-- add a rule to allow ssh traffic into the instance
+- add a rule to allow SSH traffic into the instance

 	|type|source|
 	|:--:|:--:|:--:|